top of page

 Tasmanian Rangers Association

 The Tasmanian Rangers Association was launched at Lake St Clair National Park forty years ago, and was originally formed to help develop and support Park Rangers and their families.
 Over the years the association has grown to welcome a wide range of staff from across the Tasmanian Parks and Wildlife Service including Visitor Reception staff, Field Officers and Fire Management Officers.
-The association works to raise awareness of the vital work of protected area managers; to support the work of other protected area managers globally; to mentor and enable professional development of its members; and it still provides support to its members and their families when life doesn’t go quite to plan.
+The association works to raise awareness of the vital work of protected area managers; to support the work of other protected area managers globally; and to mentor and enable professional development of its members.

 Home: About Us